ahrnbom/strudl/README.md

 6. Download the tracks, and analyze them with whatever tools you like

 ### Some features
+1. Take advantage of modern deep learning without extensive knowledge of the technology
-1. Easily make object annotations via custom web interface
+1. Easily make object detection annotations via custom web interface
 1. Tracking in world coordinates, which can optimized if the user provides ground truth tracks made by [T-Analyst](http://www.tft.lth.se/en/research/video-analysis/co-operation/software/t-analyst/)
-1.
+1. Full trajectories can be obtained as text files, which the user can then filter, sort and present, using any tools they prefer.
+This allows e.g. complex traffic analysis.

 ### Requirements